 Electric current alarm:

 - Usually installed upon construction of a newly built property.
-A low key alternative, the alarm beeps whenever certain doors or windows are opened and they are useful also for keeping an eye on small children
+A low-key alternative, the alarm beeps whenever certain doors or windows are opened, and they can be useful for keeping an eye on small children.

-- Sets off an alarm to alert occupants or neighbours but doesn’t send alerts to the police or a security agency
+- Sets off an alarm to alert occupants or neighbours but doesn’t send alerts to the police or your security agency.

 Set up a security system